 Do Step 2 to Step 5 again for the rows 3-6.
 Then our table will look like the image above.

 Tips on How to create sparklines for the rest of the rows

 Tip 1: There is another shortcut way to create sparklines for the rest of the rows

 Select Cell G2, then Click on the lower right little pointer of the selection and drag it below to cell G6.
 You will get the same result!

 Tip 2: Change the style of Sparklines

-Select sparklines and go to Design tab.
-After selecting, Design tab will show a lot of options to add markers inside sparklines based on your requirements like High point, Low point etc. You can also choose a Design and Color for sparkline from design tab.
-With these there are some other features like Axis, Edit data, marker color and so on.
-You can use them as per your requirement.Now, use this technique to convey more information using less space.
+Select sparklines and go to the Design tab.
+After selecting, the Design tab will show a lot of options to add markers inside sparklines based on your requirements like High point, Low point, etc. You can also choose a Design and Color for sparkline from the design tab.
+With these, there are some other features like Axis, Edit data, marker color and so on.
+You can use them as per your requirements.